-Malian band Tinariwen (playing WOMAD NZ in March 2018) are a true musical revolutionaries in every sense.
-Active since
+Malian band Tinariwen (playing WOMAD NZ in March 2018) are a band comprised of true musical revolutionaries in every

-1982, these nomadic Tuareg or ‘Kel Tamashek’ (speakers of Tamashek) electric guitar legends revolutionised a traditional
+sense.
+Active since 1982, these nomadic Tuareg or ‘Kel Tamashek’ (Tamashek-speaking) electric guitar legends

 against the Malian army in 1990-91 and used music to spread the message of rebellion among their dispersed tribes.
 They

 are still profoundly passionate about the right of their language and culture to exist and flourish, but for now they

 are seeking to ensure this happens through their music.

 Don’t for a minute let all this fool you into thinking they can’t party - these guys and their music are truly funky,

 shredding their electric guitars in climactic solos like Hendrix with tabs beneath their turbans all locked into a

 pounding trance-like syncopated sub-Saharan African rhythm.